Carl Jordan Mahaney

 April - June 2019

-I recently completed the GA User Experience Designer Circuit course, practicing UX fundamentals on a detailed case study centered around civic participation.
+I completed the GA User Experience Designer Circuit course, practicing UX fundamentals on a detailed case study centered around civic participation.

 Kent State University